 How to Build a Buyer Persona

 To create a credible buyer persona for your target audience, you can use the following focus areas and questions as a framework for your checklist.
 Depending on the area(s) of law that you or your firm deal with, some points may become more important than others.
-Use your best judgement to decide which will be most relevant for your specific situation.
+Use your best judgment to decide which will be most relevant for your specific situation.

 ✅ Personal Demographics